tonguwin/tedx_new/README.md

 7. Start coding with the folder open in VS Code!

 ## List of things you can do!
 If you choose to start doing something, please let the webDev Slack channel know which task specifically you're doing!
-Once you finish the task, please let the channel know as well with a funny emoji and I will be sure to update the README.md file so that any updates can be crossed off here :))
+Once you finish the task, please let the channel know as well with a funny emoji and I will be sure to update the README.md file so that any updates can be crossed off here :)) The tasks are ordered from easiest to hardest in a top down perspective.
+Thus a task like About-1 is super easy, while a task like Home/Landing-3 would be much harder.
+I suggest starting on tasks near the top of the list!

 Please utilize/reference the Figma design while coding! https://www.figma.com/file/kSJ57eXhmbqhTROFbYXyn8/TEDxUCSD-Webpage?node-id=131%3A98

 ### About
 1. (NOT CODE) start to gather a list of each member and create a google forms to gather bios/fun facts/links
 2. Make the 'TEDx' in the 'What is TEDxUCSD?' red.
 This can definitely be googled/stackoverflowed and done easily
-3. Once data is gathered, input data in the data.json file!
+3. Once data is gathered, input/replace data in the data.json file!

 ### Blog
 1. Create Blog folder in Components - one jsx and one css file
-2. Routing name set and place on NavBar
+2. File imported, routing name set in App2.js and place on NavBar
 3. Create a new folder under the blog folder, for blog post files to be (will be empty for now)
-4. Set up the divs/skeleton for this for content to be entered
+4. Set up the divs/skeleton for this for content to be entered (Todd will handle this)

+### Events
+1. Create Events folder in Components - one jsx and one css file
+2. File imported, routing name set in App2.js and place on NavBar
+3. Create a new folder under the blog folder, for blog post files to be (will be empty for now)
+4. Top title that simply reads 'Events' at the top, equipped with the same CSS as the 'About Us' title on the About page
+5. Create a skeleton for the main events page
+6. Create a skeleton for individual event pages

 ### Sponsors
 1. Top title that simply reads 'Sponsors' at the top, equipped with the same CSS as the 'About Us' title on the About page